Mary Poppins (1964) Director: Robert Stevenson

 “Oh it’s a jolly ‘oliday with Mary…”

 The beauty of Mary Poppins flows from its blend of live-action and cartoon animation, as well as its simple Disney studio backlot sets intended to represent Edwardian London of yesteryear.
 The year is 1910 and the Banks family, George and Winifred Banks, are having trouble maintaining a nanny for their unruly children.
-George advertises for a new “stern” nanny, while his children write-up an advert for a “kinder, perfect” nanny, but he angrily rips it up and casts it into the fireplace.
-Meanwhile we learn that Winifred is a suffragette and George takes away the children’s kite.
+George advertises for a new “stern” nanny, while his children write-up a different advert for a “kinder, perfect” nanny, but George angrily rips it up and casts it into the fireplace.
+Meanwhile we learn that George’s wife, Winifred (Glynis Johns), is a suffragette (“votes for women!”).
+The brilliance of the satire of the Banks family in this film is most starkly apparent within the character of George Banks (David Tomlinson), a comically aloof banker with an extraordinarily high opinion of himself.
+He believes himself to be an impressive English aristocrat, even though his household is entirely dysfunctional and no one seems to take him seriously.
+He plays the role of a rule-setter, and he punishes his children by taking away their kite.

-The next day, a long line of dour nannies is waiting to interview for the job when a sudden gust of wind blows them away and a confident but kind woman (in contrast othe books which portray a strict and uncompromising woman) who descends from the sky with an umbrella: Mary Poppins (played by Julie Andrews after a successful stage career and was passed over for the role of Eliza Doolittle played by Audrey Hepburn in My Fair Lady.
-She was initially three months pregnant when approached for the role so production was delayed).
-She presents the torn-up advertisement and awards herself the job.
-She takes the children on all manner of magical adventures -tidying their nursery (“Spoonful of Sugar”), strolling through the park with Mary Poppins’s old friend Bert (played by Dick Van Dyke) who is a street painter and musician (“Jolly Holiday”).
-His paintings come to life and they ride carousel horses to a race track (“Supercalifragilisticexpialidocious”), a tea party on the ceiling with Bert’s Uncle Albert who has laughed his way off the ground (“I Love to Laugh”), at Mr. Banks’s workplace -a bank- which goes haywire inadvertently causing a run on the bank as well as a visit to an old lady in the park (“Feed The Birds”).
-Dick Van Dyke also plays the elder partner at the bank in Mary Poppins -in the credits sequence his name is initially shown as an anagram “Navckid Keyd.”
-They dance on the rooftops with the chimney sweeps “Chim Chim Cheree” and “Step in Time.”
+The following day after the advertisement, a long line of dour nannies form a line outside the Banks residence (17 Cherry Tree Lane), waiting for a job interview when a sudden gust of wind blows them away and a confident but kindly woman appears (in contrast to the character in the books who is a strict and uncompromising woman).
+She descends from the sky with an umbrella: Mary Poppins is iconically played by Julie Andrews after a successful stage career.
+Andrews was passed over for the role of Eliza Doolittle played by Audrey Hepburn in My Fair Lady, and she was initially three months pregnant when approached for the role of Mary Poppins so production was delayed in order to retain her.
+At any rate, upon arrival at the Banks residence, Mary Poppins presents the torn-up children’s advertisement from the fireplace and awards herself the job to a stuttering, befuddled George Banks.
+She takes the children on all manner of magical adventures -tidying their nursery (“Spoonful of Sugar”), strolling through the park with an old friend named Bert (played by Dick Van Dyke) who is a street painter and musician (“Jolly Holiday”).
+His paintings come to life and they ride carousel horses off into a living painting of a race track (“Supercalifragilisticexpialidocious”), a tea party on the ceiling with Bert’s Uncle Albert who has laughed his way off the ground (“I Love to Laugh”), and at Mr. Banks’s workplace –a bank– which goes haywire inadvertently when an elder banker desperately persuades young Michael to invest his tuppence in the bank, but when he refuses at the last moment in order to feed the birds in a park, it causes a hilarious run on the bank which is followed by a visit to an old lady in the park (“Feed The Birds”).
+Dick Van Dyke also plays the elder partner at the bank in Mary Poppins –in the credits sequence his name is initially shown as an anagram “Navckid Keyd.”
+The children embrace the chaos with a dance on the rooftops among the chimney sweeps “Chim Chim Cheree” and “Step in Time.”

 What was the name of his other leg?